Ford Focus Estate review - Practicality, comfort and boot space

 Leg room, head room & passenger space

-The old Focus always suffered with cramped rear accommodation, but the new model – hatch or estate – benefits from extra length in the wheelbase of the new platform.
+The old Mk3 Focus always suffered with cramped rear accommodation, but the Mk4 model – hatch or estate – benefits from extra length in the wheelbase.
 As a result, six-footers can now travel comfortably in the rear of the car, while a flat floor makes the centre rear seat more usable too.

-Careful suspension design has helped to maximise the space available in the Focus Estate’s luggage compartment, which is considerably bigger than its predecessor.
-Even with the rear seats in use you get a massive 728-litres of load area, which compares well to just 443 litres in the hatch.
+Careful suspension design has helped to maximise the space available in the Focus Estate’s luggage compartment, which is among the largest in the class.
+Even with the rear seats in use you get a massive 575-litres of load area, which compares well to just 443 litres in the hatch, although you get 611 litres in the Volkswagen Golf Estate.

 In this review

-- 3MPG, CO2 and Running CostsThree-pot engines with cylinder deactivation help make the Focus Estate a fuel-sipper
+- 3MPG, CO2 and Running CostsMild hybrid petrol engines help make the Focus Estate a fuel-sipper